Skip to main content

 Challenges in Manufacturing and Quality Control

-The synthesis and manufacturing of therapeutic peptides introduce a unique set of challenges that directly influence regulatory decisions.
+The synthesis and manufacturing of therapeutic peptides introduce a unique set of quality control challenges that directly influence regulatory decisions.
 Unlike small molecules, peptides are prone to various degradation pathways, including oxidation, deamidation, and aggregation, which can compromise their stability, purity, and potency.
 Maintaining batch-to-batch consistency and ensuring the absence of impurities are paramount concerns for regulatory bodies worldwide.

 Regulatory guidelines, such as those from the European Pharmacopoeia, impose strict limits on impurity levels in synthetic peptides, often requiring a level of control even more stringent than for some small molecules.
 The U.S. Pharmacopeia (USP) also plays a vital role in setting standards for the quality of peptide synthesis and defining peptides as active pharmaceutical ingredients.